nixworks/public/news/2010/10/6/index.md

 ##### Federal Court of Canada
 ### [A Federal Court of Canada judge rejects a request by francophone groups outside Quebec to overturn the Conservative government's decision to scrap the longform census. ](/news/2010/10/6/a-federal-court-of-canada-judge-rejects-a-request-by-francophone-groups-outside-quebec-to-overturn-the-conservative-government-s-decision-to.md)
-_Context: Federal Court of Canada, Conservative Party's, Quebec, francophone, census_
+_Context: francophone, Federal Court of Canada, Quebec, Conservative Party's, census_

 ##### United States
 ### [United States Federal Bureau of Investigation agents arrest dozens of Puerto Rico police officers accused of aiding drug traffickers. ](/news/2010/10/6/united-states-federal-bureau-of-investigation-agents-arrest-dozens-of-puerto-rico-police-officers-accused-of-aiding-drug-traffickers.md)
-_Context: Puerto Rico, police officers, FBI, United States_
+_Context: United States, police officers, FBI, Puerto Rico_

 ##### Victoria
 ### [Law enforcement agencies in Victoria, Australia, the United Kingdom and Spain conduct raids in relation to allegedly corrupt behaviour by the currency subsidiary of the Reserve Bank of Australia. ](/news/2010/10/6/law-enforcement-agencies-in-victoria-australia-the-united-kingdom-and-spain-conduct-raids-in-relation-to-allegedly-corrupt-behaviour-by-th.md)